Cadelabs/ornabook/src/StatusEffects.md

 ```

 ### Gaits
 Gaits are a family of buffs that can only be applied to oneself.
 They are learnt by the Beowulf/Bestla at levels 225 and 230.
 While Gaits are permanent buffs, only one Gait can be active at a time.
-Casting a Gait spell while another Gait is active will replace the active Gait, as opposed to granting a new status effects.
+Casting a Gait spell while another Gait is active will replace the active Gait, as opposed to granting a new status effect.

 Gaits allow their caster to boost one of their stats at the expense of 2 others.
 The boosted stat is increased by 50%, while the 2 sacrificed stats are decreased by 90% each.

 Below are the 4 Gaits and their effects: